image

 Interactive Cultural Orientation

-Kick off your experience with a lively session that dives into Greek traditions, religious customs, social etiquette, superstitions, and more—giving you the cultural insight to navigate your new surroundings with confidence.
+Kick off your experience with a lively session that dives into Greek traditions, religious customs, social etiquette and more — giving you the cultural insight to navigate your new surroundings with confidence.
+As part of the program, enjoy a hands-on Greek dance lesson and an authentic cooking session, where you’ll not only learn traditional steps and recipes but also connect more deeply with the spirit of Greek hospitality and culture.

 Guided City Tour